Last Updated on: 1st October 2023, 12:50 pm

-The reason you don’t feel sleepy on fasting days is that your body is continually pumping out cortisol (stress hormone) during your fasted state.
-This is your body’s natural survival mechanism.
-If your blood sugar levels are too low or if you’re under stress, your body will release more cortisol to convert stored glycogen to glucose, bringing your blood sugar levels back up, without you eating anything.
+If your blood sugar levels are low or you’re under stress, the body will release more cortisol to convert stored glycogen into glucose, elevating your blood sugar levels without eating.

 How Does Fasting Affect Our Sleep?

-Sleep deprivation and insomnia are common drawbacks of the chemical imbalances that arise from intermittent fasting, so let’s dig deep into fasting and sleep connection to determine if intermittent fasting is right for you.
+Sleep deprivation and insomnia are common drawbacks of the chemical imbalances that arise from intermittent fasting, so let’s explore the relationship between fasting and sleeping.

 Adrenal Hormones (Cortisol)

-Therefore, it can be said that intermittent fasting is part of our evolutionary heritage – but it may not be the best wellness tool for everyone.
-This is because fasting elevates cortisol levels.
+Therefore, intermittent fasting is part of our evolutionary heritage, but it may not be good for everyone because fasting elevates cortisol levels and vigilance.

-Cortisol levels generally fall by bedtime and increase during the night – reaching its peak just before you wake up.
-This acts as a wake-up signal, increasing your appetite and energy.
-Sleep is a complex phenomenon that involves multiple hormones to maintain our body and health.
+Cortisol levels fall by bedtime and increase at night, reaching their peak before you wake up.
+This acts as a wake-up signal, increasing your appetite and energy levels.

-Here’s a summary of some of the hormones released during our sleep, and how they help the body:
+Here’s a summary of the hormones released during sleep and how they affect the body:

-- Growth Hormone: For growth and tissue repair.
+- Growth hormone: Used for growth and tissue repair.

-- Melatonin: Releases with increased darkness, and signals the body to sleep.
+- Melatonin: Released with increased darkness, signaling the body needs sleep.

-- Oxytocin: Peaks after 5 hours of sleep and may influence your dreams.
+- Oxytocin: Peaks after 5 hours of sleep and may influence dreams.

 When Does Cortisol Become a Problem?